-What's in place to support planning and development decision making at the moment?
+What's currently in place to support planning and development decision making?

 Find information about our Development Plan, which sets out how planning and development in County Durham is managed currently until the County Durham Plan is in place.